-Results estimates of primary and secondary outcomes will be presented along with the associated two-sided 95% confidence intervals.
+Results estimates of primary and secondary outcomes will be presented along with the associated two-sided 95% confidence intervals, for both final analysis and analyses performed for DMC meetings.
+No adjustments will be made for the interim analysis and any other analysis carried out for the DMC review since they will not be conducted with the purpose of efficacy evaluation.